 Nepal Trekking FAQ

-1. What is the best time to trek in Nepal?
+1. Which is the best time to trek in Nepal?

 2. Who can attempt trekking in Nepal?